Asfolny/windows-10-setup/README.md

-# windows-10-setup
+# Windows 10 Setup
-A setup list of things to get for windows 10
+A simple script with notes to install for windows 10 for personal use

+Could technically be a gist